Can market volumes reveal traders' rationality and a new risk premium?: Empirical Analysis

 In contrast, the market price of risk for the indices remains substantially the same and comparable to those of the considered stocks.

-Finally, we turn our attention to the trading price of risk in the ``ideal Merton world''.
+Finally, we turn our attention to the trading price of risk in the ``ideal ORPMM world".

-In Figure \ref{Trading_risk_SPX_NA}, the left panels display the estimated trading rate $\eta_t$ and risk aversion $\mu_{\gamma_t}$, while the right panels show the trading price of risk and market price of risk.
-We conducted linear regression with intercept only for risk aversion, trading price of risk, and market price of risk, yielding the following results: \begin{enumerate} \item[ ] NA\\ Risk aversion intercept = 0.466 with standard deviation 0.00384;\\ Trading price of risk intercept=1.3211 with standard deviation 0.0107;\\ Market price of risk intercept =0.0807 with standard deviation 0.0354. \end{enumerate} We observe that the trading price of risk closely resembles the volume price of risk and is consistent with the findings of Kahneman and Tversky (1991) \cite{KT1991}.
-It is remarkable how the risk aversion remains constant over time for traders operating in these assets.
+In Figure \ref{Trading_risk_SPX_NA}, the left panels show the estimated trading intensity $\eta$ and risk aversion $\bar{\gamma}$, while the right panels show the trading price of risk and market price of risk.
+We conducted linear regressions with intercept-only models for risk aversion and trading price of risk, obtaining the following results:\\ For the SPX index: Risk aversion intercept = 0.499 (standard deviation = 0.0023), and trading price of risk intercept = 1.3826 (standard deviation = 0.0081).\\ For the NA index: Risk aversion intercept = 0.466 (standard deviation = 0.00384), and trading price of risk intercept = 1.3211 (standard deviation = 0.0107).

+We observe that the trading price of risk closely resembles the volume price of risk and is consistent with the findings of \cite{KT1991}.
+It is remarkable how the risk aversion remains constant over time for market makers operating in these assets.